tauri-apps/tauri-docs/website/docs/usage/development.md

 }
 ```

-## Start tauri development window
+## Start Tauri Development Window

 ```
-local:  yarn tauri dev
+local install:  yarn tauri dev global install: tauri dev
-global: tauri dev
 ```

-The first time you run this command, it will take several minutes for the rust package manager to pull all the required packages for building the windowing service.
-This only happens on the first time, subsequent builds of the development window will be 10x faster, as only the tauri components will need rebuilding.
+The first time you run this command, it will take several minutes for the rust package manager to download and build all the required packages.
+Since they are cached, subsequent builds will be much faster, as only the Tauri components will need rebuilding.

 ## Notes:

-### Cargo.toml
+### Cargo.toml and Source Control

 In your project repository, you SHOULD commit the `src-tauri/Cargo.toml` to git because you want it to be deterministic.
 You SHOULD NOT commit the `src-tauri/target` folder or any of its contents.